-1979: Growing up in southern Ontario in the 70s, FM radio was the soundtrack to your existence.
+1979: Growing up in southern Ontario in the 1970s, FM radio was the soundtrack to your existence.
 The music came in from Toronto (CHUM FM, Q107) and played a mix of stadium rock (Styx, Journey, Kansas) and AOR (mainly the Westcoast type like Toto, The Doobie Brothers, Steely Dan and so forth).
-Fleetwood Mac were all over the place – there was a fair share of disco, too.
+Soft rock and Fleetwood Mac was/were all over the place – there was a fair share of disco, too.